 See Where You Stand

-To be sure that you are getting the best rates on your credit cards, check your credit score today using Credit.com’s Free Credit Report Card tool.
+To be sure that you are getting the best rates on your credit cards, check your credit score today using Credit.com’s free credit report snapshot tool.
 Create an action plan to help pay down debt and get matched with credit cards that offer the best rates and rewards for your credit score.
-Checking your own credit reports and scores down not affect your credit score in any way and no credit card is required to apply.
+Checking your own credit reports and scores does not affect your credit score in any way and no credit card is required to apply.